The Extent of Humanness and the Dignity of a Person

 Have you ever sat down to ask yourself what it means to be human?
 Every day, I try a little here and there to ponder on this for the sake of justice and equity for everyone who crosses my path.
 I often ask myself, what are the basic features or characteristics to watch out for to conclude the extent of the humanness of a person?
 Is it because one can talk, run, walk, and work or engage in intellectual discourse and co-exist with fellow humans?
 Is it because of our physical body structure?
 Or is it because we possess a memory that keeps details of our past behaviors?

 How do we want to differentiate or define a human from other primates, for instance, since many primates could perform some of these essential functions mentioned above?
-Let’s take a view of what dignity is before linking the two concepts together.
+Let’s take a look at what dignity is before linking the two concepts together.

 What is Dignity?